vil-kautto/D-D-charCreator/README.md

+#D&D character creator

-# This program is used to generate a random character for dungeons & dragons game, written in python
+This program is used to generate a random character for dungeons & dragons game, written in python

 The project was created in order to speed up character creation process for one-shot style games, where players don't need to invest so much into their characters